 The first step is, as Buddha put it, Right Comprehension.
 We must appreciate the deeper causes before we have any hope of finding any potential solutions.
 Currently, we are far away from realizing that civilization overall is a primary cause.
 Indeed, we tend to feel that civilization is a solution to our problems.
 How often do we say, “Don’t be an animal!”
 Thus, simply realizing that civilization is one major cause of our problem is in itself a solution.
 A thousand mile journey begins below the feet, or in this case, in brave honest reflection.

 Once we recognize the unintended consequences of civilization and its role in human suffering, we’ll be in a better position to ameliorate the situation.
 As it is now, we just blame each other, technology, modernity, politicians, guns, terrorists, drugs, etc. These are all symptoms, not causes!
-Blaming scapegoats is a by-path plain and simple.
+Blaming scapegoats is a futile path.
 The great way is very smooth, yet people are fond of paths — paths that lead to dead-end panaceas, as history so amply shows.

+The Electric Age at the dawn of the 20th century has given us the key to unlimited energy and technology.
 As a species, we are now like teenagers given the keys to our first car.
-The Electric Age at the dawn of the 20th century has given us the key to unlimited energy and technology.
 Once a kid has the keys to the car, knowing the potential danger is essential for safe driving.
-Although we use modern technology daily, we’re still approaching life from the ‘pre-car’, pre-electricity worldview of the Agricultural and Iron Revolution.
+Although we use modern technology daily, we’re still approaching life from the pre-car, pre-electricity worldview of the Agricultural and Iron Revolution.
 True, many do worry about and fear certain aspects of technology like nuclear and genetic engineering, yet still fail to face the underlying cause… civilization.
 We are no longer living in the same world that people in Christ’s or Buddha’s time coped with, or even in George Washington’s… or Einstein’s, if truth be told.
-The consequences of hanging on to our idealized panaceas of the past, blithely ignoring ultimate causes, will turn out to be deeply awe-inspiring.
+The consequences of hanging on to our idealized panaceas of the past, blithely ignoring ultimate causes, will turn out to be awe-inspiringly awful.
 As chapter 72 hints, When the people don’t fear power, Normally great power arrives.
 We fail to respect, to fear, civilization’s powerful influence on humanity.
 Instead, we look to civilization to improve our standard of living and to solve any subsequent problems.
 Talk about fighting fire with fire!

 I ran across this book in Thailand years ago.
 It’s a favorite and the source for the Four Noble Truths here.